Water Heater Anode Rod: What It Is & Why Replacement Matters

 Limited space above the heater prevents removal of standard rods.
 Flexible anode rods solve this problem by bending or coming in segments that thread together.
 This is similar to working in tight spaces during shower cartridge replacement or toilet flange repair.

 Stripped hex heads occur when using the wrong socket size or excessive force.
-Prevention is key—ensure you have the correct socket and avoid over-torquing.
+Prevention is key: use the correct socket and avoid over-torquing.

 How Anode Rod Replacement Extends Water Heater Life